Promo code SPRING2022 will be automatically applied at checkout!

 Lipid Panel

 This blood test measures the levels of different types of cholesterol and triglycerides in your blood.
-High amounts of triglycerides, high LDL cholesterol, or low levels of HDL cholesterol are another component of metabolic syndrome.
+High amounts of triglycerides, high LDL cholesterol, or low levels of HDL cholesterol are other components of metabolic syndrome.

 Hemoglobin A1C

-This blood test, also known as an A1C test, measures your blood glucose average over the past three months.
-The result is provided as an average of your blood sugar levels during that time.
+This blood test, also known as an A1C test, measures your glucose average over the past two to three months.
+The result is provided as an average of your glucose levels during that time.
 If your A1C level is higher than 5.7 percent, you are at risk for developing prediabetes or diabetes.

 As Dr. Zachary shares, “lifestyle changes I would recommend to reduce one's risk of developing metabolic syndrome include: